Prescription Crystal Meth – How Common Is Desoxyn Abuse?

 Is Desoxyn as Dangerous as Crystal Meth?

 The effects of Desoxyn are reported to differ only slightly from crystal meth.
-To understand why, one must understand a bit about the compounds involved.
+To understand why one must understand a bit about the compounds involved.

 Methamphetamine is the proper name for the substance’s racemic mixture: a perfect balance of methamphetamine‘s two isomers (compounds with the same chemical structure arranged differently.)

-The two isomers produced during synthesis are dextromethamphetamine, which is much more active than its counterpart, levomethamphetamine, which mostly has impact on adrenaline.
+The two isomers produced during synthesis are dextromethamphetamine, which is much more active than its counterpart, levomethamphetamine, which mostly has an impact on adrenaline.